SmallSatGasTeam/CubeWorks/README.md

 ###Up dating the code:
 1. Get the updateCode.exe (it should be in any of the cubeworks repositories.)
-2. use this command 'gcc upDateCode.c -o upDateCode.exe ; cp upDateCode.exe ~/ ; rm upDateCode.exe'
+2. use this command gcc upDateCode.c -o upDateCode.exe ; cp upDateCode.exe ~/ ; rm upDateCode.exe
-3. return to the root and then use './upDateCode.exe'
+3. return to the root and then use ./upDateCode.exe

 ```